Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Introduction

 An earlier work~\cite{Lofberg} combines partial \FR and \SR for solving sum of square ({\bf SOS}) programs.
 In particular, L\"{o}fberg~\cite{Lofberg} applies a partial \FR via monomial basis selection and shows how to perform a partial \SR via identification of sign-symmetries to obtain block-diagonal {\bf SOS} programs.
 Examples in~\cite{Lofberg} verify the efficiency of the combined approach for {\bf SOS} programs.
 For the connection between \FR and monomial basis selection see~\cite{DrusWolk:16,Waki_mur_sparse}.

 In our paper, we assume that we know how to do \FR and \SR separately for the input \SDP instance.
 Under this assumption, we show that it is possible to implement \FR to the symmetry reduced \SDPp.
 The obtained reduced \SDP is both facially reduced and symmetry reduced.
 And, it can be solved in a numerically stable manner by interior point methods.
-Moreover, the nonnegativity constraints can be added to the original \SDPp, and the resulting \DNN can be solved efficiently, as the nonnegativities follow through, and are in fact simplified, to the reduced \SDP program.
+Moreover, the nonnegativity constraints can be added to the original \SDPp, and the resulting \DNN relaxation can be solved efficiently, as the nonnegativities follow through, and are in fact simplified, to the reduced \SDP program.
 Thus, in fact we solve the facially and symmetry reduced \DNN relaxation using an alternating direction method of multipliers approach, \ADMMp.
 As a consequence, we are able to solve some huge \DNN relaxations for highly symmetric instances of certain hard combinatorial problems, and we do so in a reasonable amount of time.

 We include theoretical results on facial reduction, as well as on the singularity degree of both \SDP and \DNN relaxations.
 We present a view of \FR for \DNN from the ground set of the original hard combinatorial problem.
 The singularity degree indicates the importance of \FR for splitting type methods.
-In particular we show that the singularity degree does \emph{not} increase after \SRp, and that our applications all have singularity degree one, that get reduced to zero after \FRp.
+In particular we show that the singularity degree remains the same after \SRp, and that our applications all have singularity degree one, that get reduced to zero after \FRp.